eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-05-04-release-announcement-200.md

 The step to a major version was done because of the following breaking API changes:

-* removal of "API version 1" (deprecated in [Ditto 1.1.0](release_notes_110.html#deprecations)) from Ditto's Java APIs + HTTP API
+* Removal of "API version 1" (deprecated in [Ditto 1.1.0](release_notes_110.html#deprecations)) from Ditto's Java APIs + HTTP API
-* removal of code in Java APIs marked as `@Deprecated`
+* Removal of code in Java APIs marked as `@Deprecated`
-* binary incompatible changes to Java APIs
+* Binary incompatible changes to Java APIs
 * Restructuring of Ditto's Maven modules in order to simplify/ease further development

-The following non-functional work is also included:
+The following non-functional enhancements are also included:

 * Improvement of stability during rolling updates
-* Addition of sharding concept for Ditto internal pub/sub enabling connection of e.g. tens of thousands websocket sessions
+* Addition of sharding concept for Ditto internal pub/sub enabling connection of e.g. tens of thousands Websocket Wessions
 * Background cleanup improvements in order to have less impact on DB roundtrip times
 * Update of third party libraries (e.g. Akka)
 * Documentation of deployment via K3S